tarantool/doc/doc/index.rst

     +++

-    Enterprise data services with ease.
+    A platform for building data services with ease

     ---

     [img]